tekvecko/Marcela-Zbynek/replit.md

 This is a wedding website application for Marcela and Zbyněk's wedding on October 11, 2025.
 The website features a romantic design with a wedding countdown timer, photo sharing capabilities, and a gamified "Photo Quest" system where guests can complete photography challenges.
 The application includes a photo gallery where guests can upload images, like photos from other guests, and track their progress through various wedding-related photo challenges.
 Advanced AI verification using Google Gemini ensures that uploaded photos match challenge requirements automatically.

+**Recently Added**: Replit Authentication system with protected routes, landing page for unauthenticated users, and user profile integration in the navigation.

 ## User Preferences

 Preferred communication style: Simple, everyday language.